This is a foreign exchange guide to Bolivia, the Bolivian Boliviano currency plus BOB transfers and travel tips.

 - Bolivian Boliviano info - general info about the Bolivian Boliviano

 - Bolivian Boliviano in the markets - recent BOB moves and predictions from the FX markets

 - Travelling in Bolivia - currency & money saving tips

-- Bolivian boliviano exchange rates - latest info & charts.
+- Bolivian Boliviano exchange rates - latest & historic exchange rates.

 It is the domestic currency in Bolivia.

-The interactive chart below shows the BOB to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to BOB exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.